Habib Jalib: Habib Jalib's poems used in Pakistani films

+Hyderabad Conspiracy Case

+On the third day after the death of his twelve-year-old son in 1976, Hyderabad, Sindh law enforcement authorities surrounded his house and arrested him in a conspiracy case.

+A total of 55 people were arrested in this case, including Khan Abdul Wali Khan, Mir Ghos Bakhsh Bizenjo, Attaullah Mengal, Khair Bakhsh Marri and Qasim Zia.

 Bhutto's government

-In 1972 Zulfiqar Ali Bhutto came to power in Pakistan after the 1971 war with India and a new independent country called Bangladesh emerged from former East Pakistan.
+In 1972, Zulfiqar Ali Bhutto came to power in Pakistan after the 1971 war with India and a new independent country called Bangladesh emerged from former East Pakistan.
 Zulfiqar Ali Bhutto came to power in former West Pakistan, thereafter called simply Pakistan.

-After Bhutto's death, Habib Jalib wrote the following poem:
+After Bhutto's hanging, Habib Jalib wrote the following poem: